zhazhayl/Fabric-Loom/README.md

 ## What's new?
 * [FernFlower](https://github.com/FabricMC/intellij-fernflower) switched to [ForgeFlower](https://github.com/MinecraftForge/ForgeFlower) for `genSources`
+* Control over the order in which the jars are merged, including single sided use
 * Support for using mappings on the wrong version
 * Support for Enigma mappings
 * Support for gz compressed Tiny mappings
 * Support to pull Enigma mappings straight from Github
 * Support for dynamically defined mappings directly in `build.gradle`
 * Support to stack mappings on top of each other
+* Applying OptiFine directly to the Minecraft jar
 * Access Transformers
 * Easier additional remapped jar tasks
 * Optional non-forking decompiling for `genSources`